peter-matrai/Sim_Matrai/README.md

-# This a Readme file to the R codes available to the article 'Assessing the properties of the prediction interval in random-effects meta-analysis' published by Research Synthesis Methods
+# This is a Readme file to the R codes available to the article 'Assessing the properties of the prediction interval in random-effects meta-analysis' published in Research Synthesis Methods

 - Code written by: Péter Mátrai, Zoltán Sipos
 - Code maintainer: Péter Mátrai (peter.matrai@pte.hu)
 - The R version the code was written in: version 4.1.3.